wincent/command-t/README.txt

                                                 *g:CommandTMatchWindowAtTop*
   |g:CommandTMatchWindowAtTop|                   boolean (default: 0)

-      When this settings is off (the default) the match window will appear at the bottom so as to keep it near to the prompt.
+      When this setting is off (the default) the match window will appear at the bottom so as to keep it near to the prompt.
 Turning it on causes the match window to appear at the top instead.
 This may be preferable if you want the best match (usually the first one) to appear in a fixed location